nodejs/node/SECURITY.md

    See <https://nodejs.org/api/modules.html#all-together>.

-Any unexpected behavior from the data manipulation from Node.js Internal functions may be considered a vulnerability if they are expoitable via untrusted resources.
+Any unexpected behavior from the data manipulation from Node.js Internal functions may be considered a vulnerability if they are exploitable via untrusted resources.

 In addition to addressing vulnerabilities based on the above, the project works